 Follow the guidelines

 Adhere to the laid-out guidelines of target sites.
-These may cover which pages can be scraped and how frequently you can scrape websites to avoid getting on the site blacklist.
+These may cover which pages you may scrape and how frequently you can scrape websites while staying off the site’s blacklist.
 Review the terms of service to be sure you are in compliance.